 August modular course taught in Uganda.

-This course will explore the basic tenets of Global Health and how information is gathered and theories are developed and tested in community based society.
+This course focuses on Nutrition or Environmental Physiology depending on the faculty.
+It explores the basic tenets of Global Health and how information is gathered and theories are developed and tested in community based society.

 Satisfies GE Communicating Cross-Culturally requirement.